About Better Buying

 The project is led by a dedicated and seasoned team with technical support from the Fair Factories Clearinghouse.

-Marsha Dickson, the Director, is Irma Ayers Professor of Human Services in the Department of Fashion and Apparel Studies at the University of Delaware.
+Marsha Dickson, President and Co-Founder, is Irma Ayers Professor of Human Services in the Department of Fashion and Apparel Studies at the University of Delaware.
 She is widely recognized as a global academic leader for her research, teaching, and practical engagement in social responsibility and global supply chains in the apparel industry.
 For more information about Marsha’s background, click here.

 Dipti Bhatt, Research Associate, supports data collection, monitoring, verification, analysis, and supplier engagement through the rating system database.
 She has worked as a senior merchandiser at a textile buying house in India where she was responsible for monitoring the entire supply chain including business development, sourcing, and logistics.